hellerve/blog/wip/Bourbon_Country.md

 It wasn't my first time at the TSA, though, and my English was generally not at its best for the first three days of the trip, so I refuse to place the blame on my experience at the border.
-For the first time, the reason why the progress in my language learning is sometimes not that linear seemed graspable to me: linguistic laziness.
+I finnaly grasped why my language learning is sometimes not as linear as I would like: linguistic laziness.
 I simply don't have to try very hard.
 That's as true in my own language as in any other.
 I don't stretch unless there is something I want to reach, and, most of the time, what I want to reach is just being understood.
 Naturally, I refuse to admit that most of the time, so I get anxious when the right words don't come to me.
 But this time, I practically felt something inside me shrug and go “nah, we're good”, and _simply stop trying_.